-The initiation of a complaint in good faith about behavior that may violate this policy shall not adversely affect the educational assignments or study environment of a student complainant or any terms or conditions of employment or work environment of the staff complainant.
+The initiation of a complaint in good faith about behavior that may violate this policy shall not adversely affect the educational assignments or study environment of a student complainant or any terms or conditions of employment or work environment of an employee complainant.
 There shall be no retaliation by the College against any person who, in good faith, reports, files a complaint or otherwise participates in an investigation or inquiry of sexual harassment.

-It is the intent of the Board that appropriate corrective action will be taken by the College to stop the sexual harassment, prevent its recurrence and address negative consequences.
-Students in violation of this policy shall be subject to discipline including counseling or sexual harassment awareness training, up to expulsion, as appropriate.
-Employees in violation of this policy shall be subject to discipline including dismissal and/or additional sexual harassment awareness training, up to dismissal, as appropriate.
+It is the intent of the Board that appropriate corrective action will be taken by the College to stop the sex based discrimination and/or misconduct, prevent its recurrence and address negative consequences.
+Students in violation of this policy shall be subject to discipline including counseling, sexual based discrimination/misconduct awareness training, suspension or expulsion, as appropriate.
+Employees in violation of this policy may be required to complete additional sex based discrimination/misconduct training and shall be subject to discipline up to and including dismissal.
 Other individuals whose behavior is found to be in violation of this policy shall be subject to appropriate sanctions as determined and imposed by the President or designee.

 Additionally, the College may report individuals in violation of this policy to law enforcement officials.

+Employee Disclosure of Sex Based Discrimination and/or Misconduct

+The College will not require an employee to enter into any agreement if the purpose or effect of the agreement prevents the employee from disclosing or discussing conduct constituting discrimination, harassment, or sexual assault.
+An employee claiming to be aggrieved by discrimination, harassment, or sexual assault may, however, voluntarily request to enter into a settlement, separation, or severance agreement which contains a nondisclosure, non-disparagement, or no-rehire provision and will have at least seven days to revoke any such agreement.

+Under this policy, a nondisclosure agreement is any agreement by which one or more parties agree not to discuss or disclose information regarding any complaint of work-related harassment, discrimination, or sexual assault.
+A non-disparagement agreement is any agreement by which one or more parties agree not to discredit or make negative or disparaging written or oral statements about any other party or the company.
+A no-rehire provision is an agreement that prohibits an employee from seeking reemployment with the company and allows a company to not rehire that individual in the future.

-The President or designee shall ensure appropriate periodic sexual harassment awareness training or information is provided to all supervisors, staff and students and that annually, the name and position of College officials responsible for accepting and managing sexual harassment complaints, business phone numbers, addresses or other necessary contact information is readily available.
+The President or designee shall ensure appropriate periodic sex based discrimination awareness training or information is provided to all supervisors, employees and students and that annually, the name and position of College officials responsible for accepting and managing sex based discrimination complaints, business phone numbers, email and mailing addresses or other necessary contact information is readily available.

-This policy as well as the complaint procedure will be made available to all students and staff in student and staff handbooks.
+This policy as well as the complaint procedure will be made available to all students and employees in student and employee handbooks.
+Note that Oregon state law requires that any legal action taken on alleged discriminatory conduct (specifically that prohibited by ORS 659A.030, 659A.082 or 659A.112) commence no later than five years after the occurrence of the violation.
+Other applicable laws may have a shorter time limitation on filing.

-The President will establish a process of reporting incidents of sexual harassment.
+The President will establish a process of reporting incidents of sex based discrimination/misconduct.

 END OF POLICY